ffhan/cont/README.md

 * CLI
     * communicates with daemons through gRPC and handles IPC
+    * each interactive session is connected in a separate pseudo terminal and streams data in & out
 * daemon
     * communicates with clients and runs the containers
+    * TCP connections are multiplexed in multiple streams and stream container stdin, stdout & stderrs

 ## TODO